 - If you’re experiencing this smell, and you didn’t just leave the pump, this could indicate several issues: missing gas cap, fuel tank leak, fuel line leak, fuel injector leak, faulty charcoal canister, or issues with your fuel pressure regulator.
 Basically, if you’re smelling fuel, something is wrong.

 - If you smell hot or burning oil, your car could be telling you multiple things.
 There could be leaking oil onto the exhaust manifold, a faulty vacuum modulator, broken temperature gauge, overheated engine, or you might just need an oil change.
 Regardless, if you notice this smell, get it checked out.

 - If you notice a sweet, syrup-like smell, this could indicate a coolant leak.
 The source of this leak could be coming from the heater hose, radiator, cylinder head, and more.
 Coolant is toxic, especially to animals, so get this inspected ASAP.

+One of the scariest situations a driver can experience is their brakes suddenly failing.
+Before you get into a panic about this scenario, let’s understand how your brakes work, and then unpack causes that can lead to their failure.
 The brake pedal is connected to the pistons.
 In most modern cars, you’ll see disc front brakes and drum rear brakes.
 Functioning brakes stop your vehicle by using friction.
 If something interferes with this friction, this can lead to brake failure.
 Here are a couple factors that can become an interference:

 - Oil or grease on your brakes can lead to failure.
 Unlike your engine, the brakes do not need lubrication, and if lubrication such as oil or grease make its way to the brakes, this interferes with the friction needed to come to a stop.
 Keep an eye out for oil leaks.
 If you notice a leak, this can indicate that an oil seal has failed.
 Get this checked immediately to prevent further damage.